Abdelhadi963/ComDumper/README.md

 . .\Get-ScheduledTaskComHandler
 Get-ScheduledTaskComHandler -PersistenceLocations
 ```
-we can take an example for this mode using `CacheTask`.
+We can take an example for this mode using `CacheTask`.
 ![image](https://github.com/user-attachments/assets/802b8c81-ed06-4cef-9ad7-f450a07c94f9)

-we can verify that the entry comes from HKLM.
+We can verify that the entry comes from HKLM.
 ![image](https://github.com/user-attachments/assets/c6d32948-1398-4348-9d24-fa32e4a3a17c)

 Generate a DLL as in the previous step.